Reflections on Life & Education

 The denial of our hypocrisy makes us hollow.
 Hollowness, in this context, is the gap between what we are and what we think we are.
 It is difficult for us to face the reality of our hollowness, because we genuinely believe that we are good and noble.
 We point at our good work, our accomplishments, our charity and whatnot, as solid evidence of our good character.

 We do not dare admit to any charge of hypocrisy, and we can invent excellent reasons in our defence.
 By systematically deluding ourselves on a daily basis, we become more and more hollow.
-And so, a person who justifies the act of accepting a ten-rupee bribe today, will have no qualms in rationalising the acceptance of a hundred rupees tomorrow, and no doubt, demanding a thousand rupees the day after.
-It seems to be a coming of age — from reluctant acceptance to uncompromising demand.
+And so, a person who justifies the act of accepting a hundred-rupee bribe today will have no qualms in rationalising the acceptance of a thousand rupees tomorrow, and no doubt, demanding ten thousand rupees the day after.
+It seems to be a coming of age - from reluctant acceptance to uncompromising demand.

 With continued practice, we become adept at the art of deceiving ourselves, and of skilfully suppressing what remains of our chastising conscience.
 To be forewarned about this is, hopefully, to be forearmed.

-With regard to the fields of engineering, Computers and Electronics presently reign supreme, and hold the high caste status.
-To be intelligent, and yet not aspire for Computer Engineering — surely, that would be downright stupidity, if not a cardinal sin!
-So, practically every youngster decides to want Computer or Electronics Engineering.
-The bright youngsters will claim to have an inherent liking for the subject — which they know next-to-nothing about at the time of admission.
+With regard to choosing the field of engineering, how fortunate we are to have everything so well laid out and pre-decided for us.
+To be intelligent, and not aspire for Computer Science as our first choice - surely, that would be downright stupidity, if not a cardinal sin!
+So, we all claim to have an inherent liking for this stream, compared to all others (which we know next-to-nothing about at the time of admission).
 It pays to cultivate hollowness early in life.

 The disease of hollowness is, for most, chronically incurable.

 We get hardened (immunised?) by the time we enter our second year.
 We learn, thanks to our seniors, all the tricks of the trade required to survive and to beat the system.
-A great secret is revealed to us: that it is not necessary to understand the subject in order to pass, or even score well in the examination!
+A great secret is revealed to us: it is not necessary to understand the subject in order to pass or even score well in the examination!
 Moreover, even those few who struggle to gain fundamental understanding often end up with poor scores.
-We excel in the art of copying† assignments, lab records, and even test papers.
+We excel in the art of copying assignments, lab records, and even test papers.
 However, in spite of all this, some of us end up failing in a few courses.
-But the University is kind enough to promote us to the next semester.
+Fortunately, IIT is kind enough to promote us to the next semester.
 We lose interest in studies, and the teachers all know it.
-However, we are not too disturbed, as we are told that our college is a Centre of Excellence.
+However, we are not too disturbed.
+It does not matter, because everybody knows that ours is a world-class institution.

-In our fourth year, a new passion enters our lives: campus placement.
-We talk to one another knowledgeably about the plum jobs in the offing, and of multinational corporations like Motorola, Siemens and Citicorp.
-We dream of air-conditioned offices (with plush wall-to-wall carpeting), attractive secretaries, five-figure salaries, chauffeur-driven cars, VISA credit cards, ...
+In our fourth year, new passions enter our lives: applying to U.S. universities and campus placements.
+We talk to one another knowledgeably about the universities and their rankings, about plum jobs in the offing, and multinational corporations like Lime Group, Lehmann Brothers, CapitalOne and Citicorp.
+We dream of beaches (and other pleasant things) waiting for us in California, air-conditioned offices (with plush wall-to-wall carpeting), attractive secretaries, mind-boggling salaries, chauffeur-driven cars,...

-Then we join the companies that have recruited us.
-We are breathless and eager to experience the Paradise we have heard so much about ...
+When we join the universities and companies that have recruited us, we are breathless and eager to experience the Paradise we have heard so much about...
 Yet another (familiar) phase in our hollow lives begins...

 We run around hither and thither, meeting deadlines and targets, and trying to impress our boss.
 Quickly, we learn the tricks of the new trade, hop from one job to a more paying one, pull the right strings, and butter the right people on their right side.
-Maybe this is what ‘management’ (at least, in practice) is all about?
+We may not have formally studied the management sciences, but our native IIT intelligence (cleverness?) helps us get around with remarkable success.

 In the meantime, we get married — after much skilful negotiation — preferably, to other respectable professionals like ourselves.
 Then, we enjoy life in all its fullness (and hollowness), and live happily ever after!
 We reproduce miniature versions of ourselves, and we promptly proceed to program them along ‘respectable’ lines.
 We want them to become even more respectable professionals than ourselves.
 Of course, it is all for their welfare!
 And, no doubt, also for the development of our society!